static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/README.md

 - **ASTFunArg**: definition of function parameter

 Most ASTNode objects are immutable.
-Some node types allow modification and must necessarily retain their node identity in the three structure, and thus need to be mutable.
+Some node types may have to be modified, but must necessarily retain their node identity in the tree structure, and thus need to be mutable.
 Examples include the container statements like ASTBlock and ASTInstrSequence, to which statements or instructions can be added later, and the ASTGoto statement, whose destination stmtid may have to be fixed up later.